b1ack0p/pixflat-xfce-theme/README.md

 # PiXflat-xfce-theme

-This is Raspberry Pi OS PiX & PiXflat modified theme and icons for XFCE.
+This is Raspberry Pi OS PiXflat modified theme and icons for XFCE.
 I love the simplicity and clean look of RaspiOS theme so I wanted to modify it for XFCE. it is my self amateur work so I can't say it is perfect but at least it looks like RaspiOS theme very close enough.
 Any contribution to make it perfect is very welcome.

 I used RaspiOS' PiXflat theme / XFCE's default Adwaita and Gnome icon themes to modify icon theme.
 I mostly kept original PiXflat icons, renamed some of them to adapt to XFCE and added additional icons from Adwaita and/or Gnome icons. there was no built in battery icons in PiXflat so i draw myself in inkscape but there are some rendering issues in XFCE.
 Anyone who can make better battery icons or make my icons better or fix rendering issue is welcome.